 Mayor Lozeau was first elected the 55th Mayor of Nashua in November 2007 and reelected in November 2011.
 Upon taking office in 2008 Mayor Lozeau launched a new initiative, “100Days/100Ways,” a campaign to celebrate her first 100 days in office and to create the opportunity for residents to become more involved in the community.
 Mayor Lozeau continues to encourage citizens of Nashua to be involved in the workings of government.
 In addition to the numerous volunteer opportunities on official boards and commissions established by ordinance, Mayor Lozeau calls on citizens to take part in problem solving and community development opportunities.
-Some of those groups have included the Holman Stadium Committee, the Greeley Park Amplified Use Committee, and the Arts Steering Committee.
+Some of those groups have included the Holman Stadium Committee, the Greeley Park Amplified Use Committee, Arts Steering Committee and the Skateboard Relocation Committee.

 Mayor Lozeau serves as Nashua’s chief executive.
-And as big city mayors all across the country work to meet the challenges of the economy, education, taxes and crime, she has worked with the Board of Aldermen, Board of Education, Board of Public Works along with other elected boards and commissions, to balance five budgets, keep property taxes in check, earned Fitch’s AAA bond rating, and helped solidify Nashua’s reputation as being one of the safest/best cities in the country.
+And as big city mayors all across the country work to meet the challenges of the economy, education, taxes and crime, she has worked with the Board of Aldermen, Board of Education, Board of Public Works along with other elected boards and commissions, to balance six budgets, keep property taxes in check, earned Fitch’s AAA bond rating, and helped solidify Nashua’s reputation as being one of the safest/best cities in the country.

 Mayor Lozeau believes in open and accessible government.
-During her tenure the City of Nashua has received the highest Sunshine rating in the state for its website content.
+During her tenure the City of Nashua has received the highest Sunshine rating in the state for transparency on its website content.
 Since becoming mayor she has overseen the implementation of numerous changes allowing for more citizen input and observation.
-The Government and Education channels have moved to a modern, state of the art facility and streams their broadcasts which include public meetings of the Board of Aldermen, Board of Education, Planning Board, Zoning Board of Adjustment and other governing boards, live over the internet.
+The Government and Education channels have moved to a modern, state of the art facility and stream their broadcasts which include public meetings of the Board of Aldermen, Board of Education, Planning Board, Zoning Board of Adjustment and other governing boards, live over the internet.
 The city has a new local access television station which has joined the Government and Education station at the Riverside Street location.
 Monthly financial statements and all public employee contracts and the merit plan are posted on the city’s website.
 Citizens can report issues such as potholes, graffiti and other matters needing attention online and follow the progress of the measures taken to address their concerns via the “Citizen Portal” feature.
 In addition to what is seen by the public, an initiative to replace the aged technology used by the city to track its own finances and personnel is well underway.

 Mayor Lozeau has made energy efficiency a priority in her administration.
 She has spearheaded many initiatives within the city including the purchase of alternative fuel fleet vehicles; an audit and evaluation of city buildings, retrofitting HVAC systems and materials with new, highly efficient replacements; and collaborating with her elected colleagues and with local businesses to bring Compressed Natural Gas to Nashua for use by city vehicles and local businesses.
 Aside from her leading these initiatives at the local level, Mayor Lozeau serves on the New Hampshire Energy & Climate Collaborative and the New Hampshire Charitable Foundation’s state board and its Energy Subcommittee.